bastet27/Tier2-WiCys-CTF-2024/README.md

 ### Solution:

+Searched the provided username on multiple platforms, starting with Google.
+Found a Threads account for the username.
-I googled the username provided and was able to find a Threads account.
-I looekd through their posts and replies and found an encoded message.
+Examined their posts and replies, identifying an encoded message.

-I used CyberChef Magic tool to decode the message and obtain the flag.
+Decoded the message using CyberChef to retrieve the flag.

 ### Notes:
 Tools Used:
-OSINT
+- OSINT
-CyberChef
+- CyberChef

 ## :two::eight: OSINT(Easy) Operation Slither 2